All Posts AI Strategy

 • Semantic memory: Persistent knowledge about the domain, user preferences, and accumulated learnings

-This memory architecture is what allows agents to improve over time and maintain coherent context across long-running tasks.
+This memory architecture is what allows agents to improve over time and maintain coherent context across long running tasks.

 Chatbots respond to what the user says.
 Agents work toward a goal, which may require taking actions the user didn't explicitly request.
-An agent managing a supplier relationship doesn't wait for you to ask it to send a reorder — it evaluates inventory levels, identifies the reorder trigger, and executes the purchase order.
+An agent managing a supplier relationship doesn't wait for you to ask it to send a reorder.
+It evaluates inventory levels, identifies the reorder trigger, and executes the purchase order.

 What This Means Practically